webos-tools/webos-studio/README.md

 > **Note:**
 > - Multiple emulator instances cannot use the same VMDK file.
-> - Only one emulator instance can bb launched at the same time.
+> - Only one emulator instance can be launched at the same time.
 > - When deleting an emulator instance, the associated VMDK file is also **DELETED**.
 Make sure that the VMDK file is safely backed up.

 ### IPK Analyzer